-Operating revenue or Revenue from operations is calculated by taking into account the figure of Sales after factoring for any sales return or discounts allowed.
-After calculating the net operating revenue deduct the amount of cost of operations to derive the operating profits of a company.
+After calculating the net operating revenue from the above step deduct the “cost of operations” to derive the operating profits of a company.
 The same can be explained with the help of a simple illustration.

-The operating profit of ABC Ltd for the financial year ending 31st March XXXX is calculated as follows:
+The operating profit of ABC Ltd for the period ending 31st March XXXX is calculated as follows:

 - Income from Non-operating activities like profit on the sale of an asset, Income from investments, etc.

 - Administrative expenses like salaries, lighting and electricity, etc.